 Notice the two floral blobs near the head of Mary.
 Such ornamentation is common in Ukrainian folk icons of the northern area, and in some regions is replaced by stylized roses or round “apples.”
 The ornamentation in this example is found in the Dniepr Basin north of Kyiv (the red dot in the yellow region on the map).

 This house icon of St. Nicholas from the Dniepr region exhibits the same thin, flat painting, the same dark background, and the same strings of white dot “pearls” used as ornamentation in the Pochaev example above:

-Somewhat similar house icons are painted in the region where the Desna river flows down from Chernihiv/Chernigov into the Dniepr — such as this Chernigov example of the “Lord Almighty” type:
+Somewhat similar house icons are painted in the region where the Desna river flows down from Chernihiv into the Dniepr — such as this Chernihiv example of the “Lord Almighty” type:

 Such folk icons, painted simply and quickly and sold inexpensively, were generally found in peasant homes.
 Now you can easily see that they are considerably different in style from the more elaborate Old Believer icons found in the Ukraine, so keep in mind that there is considerable variation in Ukrainian iconography, which varies from the simple examples discussed here to the more skillfully painted Old Believer icons to very sophisticated icons that closely resemble Roman Catholic religious art.